The cost of KHC’s continental bronze

 Eventually, the tournament switched to a round-robin format but KHC had still been given a game against Police Machine, also from Nigeria, that evening.

 As the coaster repairs went on, the players cleared with immigration on both ends, played Omweso and refreshed.
-They had established that Machine were yet to land in Blantyre.
+They had established that Machines were yet to land in Blantyre.

 The car was cleared at almost 1pm but without any foreign exchange points in Ilomba, payments had to be made in Chitipa – a 30 minutes’ drive away.
 We paid $20 (about Shs76,000) and 35,500 MwK (also about Shs76,000) for the road use fees.
 In fact the officials at Ilomba advised that we use the Songwe border on return.